meetoseh/backend/docs/db/journey_subcategories.md

 ## Fields

 - `id (integer primary key)`: the internal identifier for the row
 - `uid (text unique not null)`: the primary external identifier for the row.
 The uid prefix is `jsc`: see [uid_prefixes](../uid_prefixes.md).
 - `internal_name (text not null)`: the internal name of the journey subcategory. this is unique except for when we're in the middle of recategorizing
 - `external_name (text not null)`: the external name of the journey subcategory, which can be thought of as the true category name, and is intentionally not unique
+- `bias (real not null default 0)`: A non-negative number generally less than 1 which biases content suggestions towards this category.
+This is intended to improve content selection for users who haven't rated any journeys yet.

 ## Schema